Deep Attention-guided Graph Clustering with Dual Self-supervision: Experiments

-\begin{itemize} \item Our method obtains the best clustering performance on six commonly used benchmark datasets.
-For example, in the \textbf{non-graph} dataset Reuters, our approach improves the ARI, F1, ACC, and NMI values of the best baseline SDCN by 8.12\%, 3.33\%, 4.53\%, and 8.12\%, respectively.
-In the \textbf{graph} dataset DBLP, our approach improves 18.14\% over SDCN on ARI, 13.08\% on F1, 13.21\% on ACC, and 12.49\% on NMI. \item DAEGC enhances GAE by introducing a neighbor-wise embedding learning with an attention-based strategy, benefiting clustering performance improvement.
+\begin{itemize} \item Our method achieves the best clustering results on most benchmark datasets.
+For example, in the \textbf{non-graph} dataset Reuters, our approach improves the ARI, F1, ACC, and NMI values of SDCN \cite{bo2020structural} by 8.12\%, 3.33\%, 4.53\%, and 8.12\%, respectively.
+In the \textbf{graph} dataset DBLP, our approach improves 18.14\% over SDCN on ARI, 13.08\% on F1, 13.21\% on ACC, and 12.49\% on NMI. \item DAEGC enhances GAE by introducing the neighbor-wise embedding learning with an attention-based strategy, benefiting clustering performance improvement.
 Such a phenomenon validates the effectiveness of the attention-based mechanism.
-Differently, our method extends the attention-based mechanism to the heterogeneity-wise, scale-wise, and distribution-wise fusion modules to fully and adaptively utilize the multiple off-the-shelf information, which significantly improves the clustering performance. \item SDCN performs better than the DAE-based (DAE, DEC, IDEC) and GCN-based (GAE, VGAE, ARGA) embedding clustering methods, demonstrating that combining DAE and GCN can contribute to clustering performance.
-Nevertheless, SDCN ($i$) equates the importance of the DAE feature and the GCN feature; ($ii$) neglects the multi-scale features; and ($iii$) fails to utilize discriminative information from the clustering assignment.
-The proposed method addresses those issues and thus produces significantly better clustering performance than SDCN on all the datasets. \item Our method typically achieves better clustering performance than {$\rm{Our}_v$}, demonstrating the effectiveness of the proposed distribution-wise fusion module and the dual self-supervision solution in guiding the unsupervised clustering network training.
-For instance, in DBLP, our approach improves 14.80\% on ARI, 7.99\% on F1, 8.00\% on ACC, and 12.31\% on NMI. \item Our method does not outperform $\rm{Our}_v$ in HHAR.
-The possible reason is that in HHAR, a series of dissimilar nodes are connected in the constructed KNN graph, diminishing clustering performance. \end{itemize}
+Differently, our method extends the attention-based mechanism to the heterogeneity-wise, scale-wise, and distribution-wise fusion modules to adaptively utilize the multiple off-the-shelf information, which significantly improves the clustering performance. \item SDCN performs better than the DAE-based (DAE, DEC, IDEC) and GCN-based (GAE, VGAE, ARGA) embedding clustering methods, demonstrating that combining DAE and GCN can contribute to clustering performance.
+Nevertheless, SDCN ($i$) equates the importance of the DAE feature and the GCN feature; ($ii$) neglects the multi-scale features; and ($iii$) fails to utilize available off-the-shelf information from the clustering assignment.
+The proposed method addresses those issues and thus produces significantly better clustering performance than SDCN on all the datasets in almost all metrics. \item Our method typically achieves better clustering performance than AGCN \cite{peng2021attention}, demonstrating the effectiveness of the proposed distribution-wise fusion module and the dual self-supervision solution in guiding the unsupervised clustering network training.
+For instance, in Amazon Photo, our approach improves 19.36\% on ARI, 28.00\% on F1, 20.22\% on ACC, and 14.51\% on NMI. \item Our method provides a significant improvement on DBLP and PubMed, e.g., in DBLP, our approach improves 10.29\% over the second-best one on ARI, 5.09\% on F1, 5.26\% on ACC, and 8.29\% on NMI.
+The possible reason is that DBLP and PubMed belong to datasets with low feature dimensions (i.e., little information), meaning that sufficiently utilizing the available off-the-shelf information plays a great important role in improving the clustering performance. \item Our method does not outperform AGCN in HHAR.
+The possible reason is that in HHAR, a series of dissimilar nodes are connected in the constructed KNN graph, reducing the graph quality.
+Although AGCN also uses the KNN graph, its auxiliary distribution $\mathbf{P}$ was inferred by the output of the conventional auto-encoder.
+Differently, the proposed method uses the graph convolutional network output to derive $\mathbf{P}$ for utilizing rich graph information of $\mathbf{Z}$.
+Thus, if the graph quality is terrible, the clustering performance of the proposed method may be worse than AGCN. \item Our method obtains the best clustering performance on AIDS with four metrics, where AIDS is a large-scale long-tailed dataset that one class accounts for 62.34\% number, and the other thirty-seven classes share 37.66\%. \end{itemize}